Xyfir/Documentation/xyfir-annotations/tos.md

 ## Termination

-Users found to be abusing our service will have their account deleted and access revoked from Libyq Annotations.
+Users found to be abusing our service will have their account deleted and access revoked from Xyfir Annotations.

-In the event of an account termination, annotation sets you created may be deleted or transfered to another Libyq Annotations user.
+In the event of an account termination, annotation sets you created may be deleted or transfered to another Xyfir Annotations user.

 ## Disclaimer